sr5434/NiftyStories/README.md

-# NiftyStories
+# BlockParty
-Using NFTs to gamify writing
+A blockchain social platform